tanzu-end-to-end/end-to-end-workshop/home/workshop/content/setup-environment.md

 ```dashboard:open-url
 url: https://petclinic-{{ session_namespace }}.{{ ingress_domain }}
 ```
 If you don't see the Pet Clinic interface at first, go back to your Concourse tab and ensure that the `continuous-delivery` job completed successfully.
+The first build can take a few minutes to complete and deploy.

 # SaaS Services
 **Important**: For the next sections, it is vital that you  make sure to sign-in to cloud.vmware.com with your **@vmware.com** email address and select the **"Tanzu End to End"** organization.
 Please be careful not to alter the services or configurations of the clusters in these environments as they are shared for the entire End to End Demo Environment.